-Situated on the west side of the North West Cape is Cape Range National Park, Western Australia, a spectacular place of rugged limestone ranges, breathtaking deep canyons and 50 kilometres of pristine beaches.
+Situated on the west side of Exmouth is the Cape Range National Park, a spectacular place of rugged limestone ranges, breathtaking deep canyons such as Yardie Creek surrounded by 50 kilometres of pristine beaches, in particular, Turquoise Bay - voted Western Australia's top beach by Tripadvisor Travellers' Choice.